 - Toxic burden—like heavy metal exposure or toxin exposure in your salmon or tuna for dinner, the mold in your apartment, or toxins in your plastic water bottle—also suppresses thyroid function, along with other functions in your body.

 - And, lastly, chronic infections (underlying imbalances, like fungal overgrowth, parasites, bacterial overgrowth, etc.) can trigger “thyroid” symptoms (and vice versa).

 In short: There are A LOT of factors that affect your thyroid health.

-The thyroid has a bidirectional relationship with imbalances in your body (and thyroid “dysfunction” may not be a dysfunction of the thyroid itself, but instead related to another imbalance in your body).
+The thyroid has a bidirectional relationship with imbalances in your body.
+Thyroid “dysfunction” may not be a dysfunction of the thyroid itself, but instead related to another imbalance in your body.

-Functional lab testing markers are typically much tighter than traditional lab ranges, noting that traditional lab ranges are all about diagnosing people when they are ALREADY in a state of DISEASE (instead of catching disease early and PREVENTING it).
+Functional lab testing markers are typically much tighter than traditional lab ranges.
+This is because traditional lab ranges are all about diagnosing people when they are already in a state of disease, instead of catching disease early and preventing it.

 If your TSH is above 2, and your Total T3 is below 100, or Free T3 is below the “healthy range” of 2.5 to 4, then “subclinical hypothyroidism” may be suspected by your practitioner.

 The reasoning?
 Research has shown that individuals in these blood marker categories have a greater chance of developing future clinical hypothyroidism is increased when TSH rises above 2.0.